 Finally, consider selling gift card “experiences.”
 Many fathers wish to receive a gift that involves the whole family.
 Selling an experience is a great way to appeal to this segment of shoppers.
 Tickets to a concert or sporting event, theme park packages, or day trips to other outdoor activities are popular options.

 Start by running a simple ad campaign on your social media platform(s) of choice.
-These are easy to target and typically pretty affordable.
-Try out different ads and promotions to see what really catches eyes.
+These are easy to target and typically relatively affordable.
+Try out different ads and promotions to see what really catches people’s eyes.
 Remember, it’s always important to monitor your ad campaigns and A/B test different images, copy, and types of buttons.

 Advertising a contest or giveaway is even better.
 Consumers love playing games.
 Having a chance to win free things will generate more clicks, likes, shares, and overall traffic.
 Interactive posts also build brand recognition and trust.
 Winning a contest is memorable, and your customers will respond by visiting your store more often.

 Optimize Your Father’s Day Promotions and Sales with KORONA POS!